chinomnsoawazie/AfroPanTrack-backend/README.md

  <a href="#table-of-contents"> <img src="https://img.shields.io/badge/-Back%20To%20Table%20of%20Contents-lightgrey" style="max-width:50%;"></a>

  <h1 id="challenge">Challenge</h1>
-  <p>The challenge for the backend of this app being able to store images in the backend.
-Elected to go this route as opposed to using cloud storage providers so as to minimize security breaches.
-The challenge was overcome.</p>
+  <p>The challenge for the backend of this app is several security measures that had to be put in place to ensure safety of users and intergrity of data.
+Email verification during signup works perfectly.
+Next is to implement text confirmation during signup.</p>

  <a href="#table-of-contents"> <img src="https://img.shields.io/badge/-Back%20To%20Table%20of%20Contents-lightgrey" style="max-width:50%;"></a>

   <h1 id="demo">Demo</h1>
-   <p>Click <a href="https://youtu.be/DE5wNYxjdBY">here</a> to view demo</p>
+   <p>Demo  is coming later</p>

    <a href="#table-of-contents"> <img src="https://img.shields.io/badge/-Back%20To%20Table%20of%20Contents-lightgrey" style="max-width:50%;"></a>